IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ### Step 9 – Note the generated host/ports from the destinations
 {: #generated_hosts_and_ports}

-Secure Gateway generates host and port combinations for each destination that you create.
+{{site.data.keyword.SecureGateway}} generates host and port combinations for each destination that you create.
 These host and port combinations are not the host names and ports that are behind your enterprise firewall.
-These generated hosts and ports are what services like Streaming Analytics in IBM Cloud use to establish connections into your enterprise via Secure Gateway.
+These generated hosts and ports are what services like Streaming Analytics in IBM Cloud use to establish connections into your enterprise via {{site.data.keyword.SecureGateway}}.
 In this step, you will copy the generated host and port for each of the destinations that you have created.

-- Click on the “Destinations” section on the lower portion of your Secure Gateway dashboard.
+- Click on the “Destinations” section on the lower portion of your {{site.data.keyword.SecureGateway}} dashboard.
 - Click on the gear icon within your TCPSource destination to display its properties.
 - Copy the values displayed under the “Cloud Host:Port” heading for use in step 12
 - Click on the gear icon within your TCPSink destination to display its properties.